Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

     + Investigates and remediates escalated incidents, identifies affected systems and scope of the attack, uses threat intelligence to uncover the adversary
   + SOC / Security Analyst Tier 3 – Threat Hunter
     + Proactively searches for suspicious behavior and tests and assesses network security to detect advanced threats and identify areas of vulnerability or insufficiently protected assets
-  + Security Architect
+  + SOC Architect
-    + Designs the security system and its processes, and integrates various technological and human components
+    + Designs and implements the technical and organizational aspects of a SOC and integrates various technological and human components
-  + Security Engineer / Architect
+  + SOC Engineer
-    + Manage and maintains the SOC monitoring and analysis tools and their underlying IT infrastructure
+    + Operates and maintains the security monitoring and analysis solutions of the operations center on a 7x24x365 rotating shift schedule.
-  + Compliance Auditor
-    + Oversees the organization’s adherence to internal and external rules and regulations
+    + Continuous fine-tuning of the security solutions to reduce the occurrence of false positive and false negative alerts

 #### Common SOC Challenges
   + Shortage of cybersecurity skills